Dynamical analysis of the redshift drift in FLRW universes

-This is what one would naively have expected, but we feel that the careful analysis above is worthwhile.
+{This} is, of course, a very well-known result.
+What might not be so well understood is the physical understanding of \emph{{why}} this result cannot be reproduced via an RD analysis, which we hoped to have clarified.
 If we now differentiate around the present epoch, then

-That is, there is a drift in the temperature of the CMB, but it is appallingly small --- one part in $10^{10}$ per year.
-Now our measurements of the CMB temperature are good, $2.72548\pm 0.00057$ K but they are not good to 10 significant digits.
-So looking for this particular effect is unreasonably difficult, at least within the framework of FLRW cosmology.
+{That} is, there is a drift in the temperature of the CMB, but it is appallingly small---one part in $10^{10}$ per year.
+For the near future, however, this effect is completely ruled out of being measured.
+Besides the quality in the CMB data available, we are still extremely far from the 10 significant digits.
 Indeed, if one were to find a detectable drift in the temperature of the CMB, then this would be very difficult to reconcile with standard FLRW cosmology.